shubham88fru/learning-redis/README.md

 GET message # Get the value of a key named message.

 SET message green GET # Set the key message to green and Get previous value

+SET existingKey 'value' XX # Set existingKey to 'value' if and only if the key exists already.

+SET newKey 'value' NX # Set newKey to 'value' if and only if the key doesn't exist already.
 ```